dugi42/dugi42.github.io/_posts/2025-06-01-Transformation_Part_I.md

 ### Defining Organisational Health

 Organisational Health refers to the overall effectiveness of an organization in achieving its goals while maintaining a positive work environment.
-It encompasses the dimensions of cultural, technology, business and leadership.
+It encompasses the dimensions of culture, technology, business and leadership.
 A healthy organization fosters a culture of trust, innovation, and continuous improvement, enabling it to respond effectively to internal and external challenges.

 While Organisational Health is a broad concept, it can be measured through various indicators described in the following sections.